 - Recycle old food containers — the ones with missing lids, pasta sauce stains, and melt marks from the microwave

 - Another way to use old milk and juice jugs is to make a mini-greenhouse.
 Cut the jug in half horizontally.
-Place top of jug back on top.
-Use duct tape on one side to create a “hinge”.
-This allows you to check your plant and adjust the roof of your “greenhouse”.
+Place the top of the jug back on top.
+Use duct tape on one side to create a “hinge.”
+This allows you to check your plant and adjust the roof of your “greenhouse.”

 - An old milk jug can also be hung vertically.
 Cut the jug so the handle can be used for hanging outdoors.

 - Use rotisserie chicken and plastic salad containers.
 They are often called “clamshell” containers.
-Store bought fruit and fast food is often packaged in them.
+Store-bought fruit and fast food are often packaged in them.
 They are ready-made mini-greenhouses.

-- Sow seeds on a paper towel, napkins or coffee filters.
-To germinate seeds, place seeds on a damp towel, napkins or filter.
-Put into a plastic bag.
+- Sow seeds on a paper towel, napkins, or coffee filters.
+Place seeds on a damp towel, napkins, or filter to germinate.
+Put it into a plastic bag.
 Store in a dark and cool place.
 When you see seedlings sprout, move to a small pot with loose soil.

 Retail or dollar store items